 I know this from personal experience.
 My first job out of college was working as a commercial credit analyst for a large bank that presumably hired me on the assumption that an econ major would have some practical knowledge of finance.
 Not true in my case, unless you consider a passing acquaintance with concepts like Ricardo’s theory of comparative advantage good preparation for analyzing creditworthiness.
 In any event, I quickly realized that poring over company balance sheets and income statements didn’t set my pulse to racing.
 But I needed a job, so I stuck it out for a little more than a year.

 And you know what?
-It turned out to time well spent.
+It turned out to be time well spent.
 Not only did I pick up skills I’d later put to use as a financial journalist, I also learned a lot about how organizations work (or don’t work) and even more important why you need to be careful about making judgements based on appearances.
 For example, when I arrived at the bank I assumed I’d learn the most working with the “national” loan officers, the men (and they were all men for the most part back then) who wore bespoke pinstripe suits, gleaming wing-tips and dealt with major corporations.
 They certainly had the highest status.
 But I soon discovered that it was the less elegantly decked-out “metro” loan officers working with local businesses who often came up with the most creative financing solutions for their clients.

 There’s nothing wrong with meandering a bit as you gain experience and get a better feel for the kind of work you’ll find satisfying.
 Even if you think you’ve got your life plotted out with the precision of a spreadsheet, it’s still a good idea to leave yourself open to serendipity and chance.
 As comedian and talk-show host Conan O’Brien told Dartmouth grads in his now-famous 2011 commencement address, “Your path at 22 will not necessarily be your path at 32 or 42.
 One’s dream is constantly evolving, rising and falling, changing course.”
 So don’t be too quick to pigeon-hole yourself.